d893a/localscore-insights/README.md

 ## Time to first token

-The performance is primarily determined by the memory bandwidth of the GPU/CPU.
+Performance is primarily determined by the memory bandwidth of the GPU/CPU.
 GPUs have an order of magnitude larger memory bandwidth.
-A few GPU's VRAM is almost as slow as CPUs' system RAM.
+A few GPUs' VRAM is almost as slow as CPUs' system RAM.

 ### 14 B parameter model

-The figure below shows the benchmarks results for the 14 B parameter model, ordered by time-to-first-token values.
+The figure below shows the benchmark results for the 14 B parameter model, ordered by time-to-first-token values.
 GPUs: 146 to 2720 ms (~19x span).
 CPUs: 5560 to 298,080 ms (~54x span; 1 outlier removed from the data).  \
 Data: [localscore_leaderboard.q4_k_med.14B.sorted_by_ttft.csv](localscore_leaderboard.q4_k_med.14B.sorted_by_ttft.csv)

 ![ttft_vs_value_index.14B.png](ttft_vs_value_index.14B.png)